AdaCore/spark2014/docs/ug/gnatprove.rst

    "class-wide precondition weaker than overridden one", "Check that the class-wide precondition aspect of the subprogram is weaker than its overridden class-wide precondition."
    "class-wide postcondition stronger than overridden one", "Check that the class-wide postcondition aspect of the subprogram is stronger than its overridden class-wide postcondition."

+.. insert blank line to separate more clearly the two tables in the HTML output

+|

-The following table shows all flow analysis messages, either (W)arnings, (C)hecks.
+The following table shows all flow analysis messages, either (W)arnings or (C)hecks.

 .. tabularcolumns:: |l|l|p{4in}|